PlanTL-GOB-ES/NegEx-MES/README.md

 uncertainty that a term has with respect to the phrase in which it appears.

-Distinguishing these different degrees of modification can be very useful, for example, to assign a specific weight to the terms according to the modifier that co-occur with them.
-For example, a weight of 0.25 could be assigned to the terms modified with (1), 0.50 to those modified with (2), 0.75 to those modified with (3), and 0.85 to those modified with (4).
+Distinguishing these different degrees of modification can be very useful, for example, to assign a specific weight to the terms according to the negation words that co-occur with them.
+For example, a weight of 0.25 could be assigned to the terms co-ocurring with (1), 0.50 to those co-ocurring with (2), 0.75 to those co-ocurring with (3), and 0.85 to those co-ocurring with (4).

 ## Directory structure